DringoK/kissPhoto/README.md

 **Used for rotating jpgs + simple writing into exif fields**

 ## kissPhoto
-No add all depencencies to the other modules
+Check in ProjectStructure
+* Module should have been imported
+* dependencies should be listed
   * module metadata-extractor
   * library jna
   * module vlcj
   * module vlcj-javafx
   * module vlcj-file-filters